The Transformation of the North Shore & Acrisure Stadium

 Steelers’ first home game at Heinz Field against the Detroit Lions on Aug.
 25, 2001.

-In 2014, Heinz Field underwent its first renovation.
-Infrastructure upgrades included the additional scoreboard, featuring a 35-foot by 73-foot display, and access to free WiFi within the FedEx Great Hall and West Concourse.
-Expanded concession and entertainment, and the Bud Light Deck, which fits up to 150 guests with access to a private bar and food service with great views.
+In 2014, Heinz Field underwent its first renovation, which included an additional scoreboard and access to free WiFi within the FedEx Great Hall and West Concourse.
+Expanded concession and entertainment options included the Bud Light Deck, which fits up to 150 guests who have access to a private bar and food service with great views.

 Heinz Field’s second scoreboard was added in 2014